-- A Friendly Character with a Morale State of Rout that has a LOS to a Known, Enemy Character will move in Directions 5 and 6 using the fastest possible Order from the following List: from fastest to slowest - Sprint, Run & Gun, Evade, Sneak.
+- 1. A Friendly Character with a Morale State of Rout that has a LOS to a Known, Enemy Character will move in Directions 5 and 6 using the fastest possible Order from the following List: from fastest to slowest Sprint, Run & Gun, Evade, Sneak.
 The Character may not voluntarily Duck Back during the Turn. - 2.
-A Friendly Character with a Morale State of Rout that does not have a LOS to a Known, Enemy Character and is in Cover will make a TQC and if successful the Character may
+A Friendly Character with a Morale State of Rout that does not have a LOS to a Known, Enemy Character and is in Cover will make a TQC and if successful the Character MAY select a Rally Order.
+Should it fail the TQC or if the player decides not to Rally, the Character will move as 1 above.